Pharoah Sanders, influential jazz saxophonist, dies at 81 - NewsBreak

 Pharoah Sanders, influential jazz saxophonist, dies at 81

-LOS ANGELES (AP) — Pharoah Sanders, a tenor saxophonist revered in the jazz world and known for the spirituality of his work, has died, his record label announced.
+Pharoah Sanders, the influential tenor saxophonist revered in the jazz world for the spirituality of his work, has died, his record label announced.
+He was 81.

 Comments / 0